xplosionmind/quitsocialmedia.club/pages/What.md

 title: What are Social Media?
 permalink: /what
 ref: what
-redirect_from: ["/what-social", "/what-are-social-media"]
+redirect_from: [/fr/what,/quoi,/what-social,/what-are-social-media]
-description: "This website is about quitting Social Media, we got that.
+description: This website is about quitting Social Media, we got that.
 But <i>what</i> does a Social Medium actually is?
-Here, we aren't speaking of <b><i>all</i></b> Social Media platforms, but only some of them."
+Here, we are not speaking of <b><i>all</i></b> Social Media platforms, but only some of them.
 toc: false
 ---
-The first few rows of the entry “[Social Media](https://en.wikipedia.org/wiki/Social_media "“Social Media„ on Wikipedia")„ on Wikipedia recite the following words:
+The first few rows of the entry “[Social Media](https://en.wikipedia.org/wiki/Social_media '“Social Media„ on Wikipedia')„ on Wikipedia recite the following words:

 <blockquote>
 	<p>Social media are interactive digitally-mediated technologies that facilitate the creation or sharing/exchange of information, ideas, career interests, and other forms of expression via virtual communities and networks.<br />